paralleldrive/cuid2/README.md

 ### Better Collision Resistance

-Collision resistance is about more than entropy, but entropy is a good starting point.
-Available entropy is the maximum number of unique ids that the system is capable of generating.
+Available entropy is the maximum number of unique ids that can be generated.
 Generally more entropy leads to lower probability of collision.
+For simplicity, we will assume a perfectly random distribution in the following discussion.

 The original Cuid ran for more than 10 years in across thousands of software implementations with zero confirmed collision reports, in some cases with more than 100 million users generating ids.

-Cuid's total available typical entropy (assuming we generate about 1 id per session) was about `1.8607364e+14`.
-The maximum safe entropy in Cuid2 is `6.7841552e+22`.
-That's more than 8 orders of magnitude more entropy (multiply by 10 almost 9 times).
-To put that into perspective, that's about the difference between the diameter of a tiny pebble and the diameter of the moon.
+The original Cuid had a maximum available entropy of about `3.71319E+29` (assuming 1 id per session).
+That's already a really big number, but the maximum recommended entropy in Cuid2 is `4.57458E+49`.
+For reference, that's about the same entropy difference as the size of a mosquito compared to the distance from earth to the nearest star.
+Cuid2 has a default maximum entropy of 1.62155E+37, which is a significant increase from the original Cuid and is comparable to the difference between the size of a baseball and the size of the moon.

 It's important that Cuid2 has a much larger maximum entropy because Cuid2 weakens some of the other guarantees by using a hashing function.
-The hashing function mixes all the sources of entropy together into a single value, at the expense of risking collisions due to weaknesses in the hashing algorithm.
-Don't worry - we're not using luck to figure that out.
-As we speak, an automated system is running tests to discover hash collision vulnerabilities.
-So far, zero collisions have been detected.
+The hashing function mixes all the sources of entropy together into a single value at the expense of risking collisions due to weaknesses in the hashing algorithm.
+So far, zero collisions have been detected using Cuid2.

 ### More Portable